Christie Farrell Lee & Bell

 Installation of streetlights in Indianapolis is based on factors like crime rates, pedestrian safety, the darkness of the area, and community input.
 The city’s knowledge of elements like higher crime or risk to pedestrians is what establishes their duty to correct the issues.
 To learn more about how it is decided to install new streetlights in Indianapolis, and suggest a new location for a streetlight, visit the Request a New Streetlight page on the Indianapolis city website.

 If you were injured as a pedestrian in Indianapolis, or experienced a pedestrian wrongful death of a loved one, there are many ways negligence may have contributed to these injuries or losses.
 From the driver to the city, there are many parties with a duty to care for and protect pedestrians.
-Contact the Indianapolis personal injury lawyers at Christie Farrell Lee & Bell.
+Contact the Indianapolis pedestrian accident lawyers at Christie Farrell Lee & Bell.
 From listening to your story to fighting for you in court, we’re your advocates.

 Dial 317-488-5500 or reach out to us online to discuss your legal options in full.